Andy Cook: Attorney Profile

 In addition, from 2007-2015, Andy served 39 times as a temporary judge in the Family Support Division of the San Diego County Superior Court (in Departments 42, 43 and 44 in downtown and Department 34 in Vista).
 From 2010-2014, he also served as a temporary judge 38 times in selected family law departments in the largest court system in the world – the Los Angeles County Superior Court (with his assignments including branches in downtown, Burbank, Compton, Long Beach, Norwalk, Pomona, San Pedro, Santa Monica, Torrance, and Van Nuys).
 He also served an astonishing 155 times starting in 2007 as a temporary judge in small claims departments in downtown, Kearny Mesa, El Cajon, Vista, and Chula Vista.
 He also served 79 times as a settlement conference judge for family law matters in downtown San Diego, Chula Vista, Vista, and El Cajon beginning in 2005.
 Andy has also served as a judge for the Teen Court program featuring sentencing determinations in actual juvenile delinquency situations.
 In addition, he has served over 30 times as a fee dispute arbitrator for the State of California’s Mandatory Fee Dispute Arbitration program (MFAA) for over 16 years.

-The oldest of three brothers and the son of a practicing neurologist and a retired college librarian, Andy was born November 14, 1962 in Syracuse, N.Y. but grew up from age two onward in the New York City area, mostly in Mendham Twp., N.J., which is a small town 38 miles west of midtown Manhattan.
+The oldest of three brothers and the son of a retired neurologist (Father) and a retired college librarian (Mother), Andy was born November 14, 1962 in Syracuse, N.Y. but grew up from age two onward in the New York City area, mostly in Mendham Twp., N.J., which is a small town 38 miles west of midtown Manhattan.

 After graduating in 1984 from the University of Vermont with a B.A. in history, Andy worked full-time in radio broadcasting for six years before landing in San Diego in 1990.
 He then earned his law degree from California Western School of Law (CWSL) in San Diego.